scharlton2/solver_dev_manual/source/02/03_03_solver_add_loading.rst

 of Items defined in
 :ref:`solverdef_define_calccond`, :ref:`solverdef_define_gridcond`.

-Refer to 5.3.1 for the relationship between definitions of calculation condition, grid attributes, boundary conditions and the iRIClib subroutines to load them.
+Refer to :ref:`calccond_def_examples` for the relationship between definitions of calculation condition, grid attributes, boundary conditions and the iRIClib subroutines to load them.

+Refer to :ref:`iriclib_load_calccond`,
-Refer to 6.3.5, 6.3.6 and 6.3.7 for the detail of subroutines to load calculation condition, grids, and boundary conditions.
+:ref:`iriclib_load_grid` and :ref:`iriclib_load_bc` for the detail of subroutines to load calculation condition, grids, and boundary conditions.